graphhopper/directions-api/README.md

 **Please contact us if you want to take part as an alpha tester.**

-The Tour Optimization API is documented [here](https://graphhopper.com/api/1/vrp/documentation/)
+The Tour Optimization API is documented [here](https://graphhopper.com/api/1/vrp/documentation/) and live examples are available [here](https://graphhopper.com/api/1/examples/#optimization).

 The endpoint is `https://graphhopper.com/api/[version]/vrp`